spencerbutler/resume/SpencerButler.md

 ### Reflected Networks => July 2010 - September 2015
 #### Linux System Administrator
-  - worked with a globally diverse group of administrators to ensure 100% uptime for critical customer services
+- Worked with a globally diverse group of administrators to ensure 100% uptime for critical customer services
-  - leveraged HAProxy, Nginx, Apache, and MySQL to provide crucial services
+- Leveraged HAProxy, Nginx, Apache, and MySQL to provide crucial services
-  - provided High traffic CDN origin using lightHTTPd
+- Provided High traffic CDN origin using lightHTTPd

 ### Google Inc. => October 2006 - September 2009
 #### Data Center Technician 3
 - Lead multiple teams, turning up the Iowa datacenter
 - Extensive work with the Platforms Development Team
 - Hardware Support for new Platform Introductions
 - Lots and lots of documentation